 Solving IVPs' with Laplace Transforms - In this section we will examine how to use Laplace transforms to solve IVP’s.
 The examples in this section are restricted to differential equations that could be solved without using Laplace transform.
 The advantage of starting out with this type of differential equation is that the work tends to be not as involved and we can always check our answers if we wish to.

 Nonconstant Coefficient IVP’s – In this section we will give a brief overview of using Laplace transforms to solve some nonconstant coefficient IVP’s.
 We do not work a great many examples in this section.
 We only work a couple to illustrate how the process works with Laplace transforms.

 IVP’s with Step Functions – This is the section where the reason for using Laplace transforms really becomes apparent.
 We will use Laplace transforms to solve IVP’s that contain Heaviside (or step) functions.
 Without Laplace transforms solving these would involve quite a bit of work.
-While we do not work one of these examples without Laplace transforms we do show what would be involved if we did try to solve on of the examples without using Laplace transforms.
+While we do work one of these examples without Laplace transforms, we do it only to show what would be involved if we did try to solve one of the examples without using Laplace transforms.